-Innovation Roadmap - More and Better Jobs
+Roadmap for Innovation – More and Better Jobs

 Go Portugal

-1. companies with significant R&D activity;
+1. Companies with significant R&D activity;

 2. New technology-based companies, particularly in incubation centers;